sa国际传媒官网网页入口

 Published Modified

 An asbestos test found that fibrous minerals were detected in 鈥減ortions of the piping and flooring adhesive,鈥 according to Tim Walsh, spokesperson for the city.
+The debris pile from the collapse did not contain signs of asbestos.

 The hazardous materials were secured, he added.